shenali-fernando/ppjsdm_ausplots/README.md

     -   /analysis: Scripts on the analysis of the interaction coefficients outputted by the model including computing weighted means for interacting groups, correlation of interactions to site covariates, etc

--   /outputs: Outputs from model specifications, mostly from species_diameter specification
+-   /outputs: Outputs from model specifications, subsequent analysis, and testing